Anti-Finnish sentiment: Sweden

 During the 1960s and 1970s, there was a significant influx of Finnish economic migrants into Sweden.
 Between 1950 and 1980 the number of Finns in Sweden increased from 45,000 to over 300,000.
 Attitudes towards Finnish immigrants were quite negative in Sweden.
 Derogatory expressions en finne igen ('yet another Finn') and finnjävel (equivalent to 'Finnish bastard' or 'Finnish devil') were commonly used.
 An anthology, Finnjävlar, was published, in which 15 Finns in Sweden describe their lives and lives of their parents in Sweden.
 In Sweden, the Tornedalians were also once seen as an inferior race and speaking Finnish was banned in school.

-Both Finnish and Meänkieli (spoken in Meänmaa) became official minority languages of Sweden in 2000, and the Swedish state started an investigation into the historical treatment of Finns and Tornedalians in 2020.
+Both Finnish and Meänkieli (spoken in Torne Valley) became official minority languages of Sweden in 2000, and the Swedish state started an investigation into the historical treatment of Finns and Tornedalians in 2020.

 Finnjävel (singular) and finnjävlar (plural) are derogatory terms used in Sweden for Finnish immigrants, mostly during the 1950s and 1960s.
 Jävel or djävel, meaning devil or demon, is a generic strong insult.